1. Chef's Knife

 This was the first knife I used in my apprenticeship at Scaramouche restaurant.
 My first chef mentors Keith Frogget and Chef Boban Matthews were adamant that knife skills were essential.
 Being able to use a knife with precision and speed became my mission.
 At the Clean Eating Academy, we will spend a lot of time reviewing basic knife skills to boost your confidence and skill in the kitchen.

 2. Y-Shaped Peeler

 I believe that this is the best peeler, although some might prefer the straight swivel variety.
-A sharp peeler is the key to reducing your prep time.
-It will also ensure that your vegetables are clean and clear of any blemishes that can show up in you dishes.
+A sharp peeler is key to reducing your prep time.
+It will also ensure that your vegetables are clean and clear of any blemishes that can show up in your dishes.

 The Mandolin is a tool that has been used in every professional kitchen I’ve worked in.
 There’s still no replacing the ability to make precision cuts with a knife, but, when speed is needed, the mandolin can be an important addition to your tool chest.

 In a professional kitchen, you’ll most likely find a French mandolin; it’s a stainless steel device that sits on the countertop and can cost as much as three or four hundred dollars.
 It usually has a couple of blade options and can slice vegetables as thin as paper.
 It can also julienne veggies and, with the turn of the mechanism, cut French fry potatoes.
 For the home cook, there are cheaper plastic varieties.
 These generally have different blade options as well.